danimateos/bioinformatics-manual/README.md

 Releasing
 =========

-Compile the book with bookdown into html and pdf, then copy it over to the blog (http://mateos.io)
+Compile the book with bookdown into html and pdf, then copy it over to the blog (http://mateos.io).
+TODO more detail.

 Sources